- Real Estate

 Get moving with one of the neighborhood’s many running clubs: Nike, Georgetown Running Company, lululemon, and Athleta all offer free running clubs.
 Or make it your goal to run all the way up the Exorcist stairs (3600 Prospect St. NW)--all 75 of 'em.

-Update your wardrobe at fashion-insider-favorite Ann Mashburn and Sid Mashburn, trendy Warby Parker, Free People and Violet Boutique, or recently opened Tuckernuck, Curio, or & Other Stories.
+Update your wardrobe at fashion-insider-favorite Ann Mashburn and Sid Mashburn, trendy Warby Parker, or Free People, Tuckernuck, Curio, & Other Stories.
 Got a big event coming up?
 Rent a flirty frock at one of the country's only brick-and-mortar Rent the Runway locations.
-Snag fashionable finds for less at consignment stores Ella Rue, Pretty Chic, Reddz Trading and Second Time Around.
+Snag fashionable finds for less at consignment stores Ella Rue, Pretty Chic, and Reddz Trading.

 Explore the C&O Canal Towpath.
 Whether you’re running, biking, or just taking a leisurely stroll, the canal is a lovely change of pace from the crowded M Street sidewalks.
 Wondering where all the water is right now?
 Georgetown's C&O Canal is in the middle of an exciting restoration!

 Treat yourself to some pampering!
 For the least expensive manicure in the 'hood ($14), look no further than Kim's Nails.
 At Luigi Parasmo Salon, enjoy a pedicure ($50) in oversized leather chairs equipped with built-in iPads.